 So the question is what that program might look like.
 It might look something like the niche Rick Wedding has carved out for himself.

 Wedding is a 35-year industry veteran who spent the bubble years as a GM at a small-town yard that was part of a regional LBM chain in the Midwest.
-When his location was closed during the Great Recession, he and his wife decided to move home to Cincinnati.
+When his location was closed during the Great Recession, he decided to move home to Cincinnati.
 Job opportunities were slim, but Wedding ultimately found work on the sales counter at McCabe Lumber in suburban Loveland.

 A lot of people take a temporary income hit at some point in their careers.
 Wedding decided to use his situation to see just how far he could push the boundaries of the inside sales position.